Harbord Collegiate Institute: Visual Arts

 Harbord offers a visual arts program for each grade exposing students to materials, concepts and skills.
 Studios offer lessons in drawing, painting, ceramics, printmaking, photography, animation, design, and life drawing.
 Studies in design allow students to partake in fashion design (an annual fashion show), architectural design and interior design as well as text and graphic design.
 Art history is woven into the assignments as is theory in aesthetics.

-Harbord has alumni studying visual arts and design at post secondary institutions throughout Canada, including Nova Scotia College of Art and Design, Concordia, Ryerson, and OCAD university.
 Student work can be viewed at the Creative Arts Festival held every year.

 Band

 The band program goes from the Grade 9 Beginner Band to the Grade 12 Senior Band.
-Harbord's Jazz Band is conducted by Mr. Alberts.
 Instruments in the band include flute, clarinet, saxophone, French horn, trombone, tuba, bass guitar, keyboard, drums, baritone and trumpet.
-The band performs at many assemblies and concerts including the Remembrance Ceremony, Senior Showcase, Feeder School Concert, Commencement and the Farewell Assembly.
+The band performs at assemblies and concerts.

 Vocal

 The classes range from Grade 9 Beginner Vocal to Senior Vocal.
 There is a Cantemus Choir at Harbord that sings for events inside and outside of Harbord.
-The choir has participated at the Kiwanis Festival multiple times.
+The choir has participated in the Kiwanis Festival.

 Strings

 The classes include the Grade 9 Beginner Strings, the Junior Strings and the Senior Strings.
 Instruments available for strings at Harbord include: violin, viola, cello and bass.
 Harbord's String Quartet won First Prize at last year's Kiwanis Festival.
 The Chamber Orchestra has performed at other venues such as Massey Hall, and George Weston Hall.
-The Strings Chamber Orchestra plays at school events such as the Awards Assembly, Feeder School Concert and Senior Concert, and accompanies the Cantemus Choir.
+The Strings Chamber Orchestra plays at school events.

 "Onward Harbord"

 "Onward Harbord" is Harbord's official song, and is sung along with the school band playing at the same time.
-It is sung to the tune of the popular fight song "On, Wisconsin!"; Harbord is one of some 2,500 schools using some variation of this piece as their school song.
-Generally at the behest of the principal ("One more time!"), the song gets sung twice.
-The lyrics were written by former band teacher Larry Bond.
-The lyrics are as follows:
+It is sung to the tune of the fight song "On, Wisconsin!"; Harbord is one of some 2,500 schools using some variation of this piece as their school song.